 |

-thought about the squandering of Earth resources, and how to take
+about the squandering of Earth resources, and how to take action,

-cannot meet the voracious demands of billions of humans
+the voracious demands of billions of humans indefinitely.By living more

 The dreaded